-SA signed a free trade agreement that has led to free trade on the African continent.
+SA signed a free trade agreement that has the objective of implementing free trade on the African continent.

 INCENTIVES AND GRANTS

 The Department of Trade and Industry (DTI)

 The DTI provides financial support to qualifying companies in various sectors of the economy.
 Financial support is offered for various economic activities, including manufacturing, business competitiveness, export development and market access, as well as foreign direct investment (FDI).
 DTI Incentive Schemes include: